tpuschel/duality/vscode-ext/README.md

 LSP support requires an installation of the [Duality language server](https://duality-lang.org).

-The `duality` binary hast to be in PATH.
+The `duality` binary has to be in PATH.

 ## Known Issues